pharo-open-documentation/pharo-wiki/General/Baselines.md

   - `gitlab` for gitlab
 - `{owner}`: Name of the user or organisation hosting the project
 - `{projectName}`: Name of the project
-- `{version}`: This parameter is optional (it will take master by default).
-It can be: the name of a branch, a tag like `'v1.2.0'` or `'v1.x.x'`, or a the SHA of a commit
+- `{version}`: This parameter is optional, and it defaults to master.
+It can be the name of a branch, a tag like `'v1.2.0'` or `'v1.x.x'`, or a the SHA of a commit
 - `{subfolder}`: This parameter is optional in case the code is at the root of the project.
-It should point to the subfolder containing the code.
+It should point to the sub-folder containing the code.

 Examples: